dawidchyrzynski/trip-sorter/README.md

 3. 20m - implement unit tests (at this stage all are failing)
 4. 15m - implement boarding cards models
 5. 15m - implement trip representation, factory and cards processor
+6. 30m - implement the main logic and index file, final cleanup